Seasonal Fruit and Vegetables March

 This Article is Part of Our Guide to Seasonal & Local Produce in the USA

 As March arrives, the transition from winter to spring begins to unfold, influencing the variety of produce available at markets.
 Seasonal produce during this time not only reflects the changing climate but also offers a range of flavors and nutritional benefits.
-Embracing the fruits and vegetables that are in season in March encourages a diverse diet and supports local agriculture.
+Embracing the fruits (What wine goes well with fruit?) and vegetables that are in season in March encourages a diverse diet and supports local agriculture.

 Spring produce begins to make its appearance, with early-season fruits and vegetables arriving at the farmer's markets and grocery stores.
-Vegetables such as artichokes (how long do artichokes last?) and asparagus (how long does asparagus last?)become more abundant, offering their fresh, unique flavors.
+Vegetables such as artichokes (What wine goes well with artichokes?) and asparagus (how long does asparagus last?)become more abundant, offering their fresh, unique flavors.
 These vegetables are often enjoyed for their versatility in recipes, from grilling to steaming.
 Spring fruits are on the cusp of their season, hinting at the sweet and vibrant bounty that's to come with warmer weather.

 The benefits of consuming seasonal fruits and vegetables in March include not only the optimal taste but also the nutritional peak of the produce.
 Foods that are harvested during their appropriate season are often more flavorful and nutritionally dense.
 Moreover, selecting produce that naturally thrives during this time supports sustainability, as it often requires fewer resources to grow and transport.